NicholasSynovic/nicholassynovic.github.io/content/summaries/going-deeper-with-convolutions.md

 computationally efficient during inferencing with only 1.5 billion multiply-add operations allowed.
 Inception models are composed of multiple Inception modules that are stacked on top of each other.
-Each Inception module takes in data from the previous layer and passes it into small convolutional filters (i.e. 1x1 typically).
+Each Inception module takes in data from the previous layer and passes it into small convolutional filters (i.e., 1x1 typically).
 There are three of these small filters that are wired to the input of the Inception module, with one of them connected directly to the output.
-The outputs of two of these filters are then passed into larger filters (i.e. 5x5) to which it is then passed into a DepthConcat function.
+The outputs of two of these filters are then passed into larger filters (i.e., 5x5) to which it is then passed into a DepthConcat function.
 Additionally, a 3x3 filter is wired to the input of the module and the output of which goes into a 1x1 filter to be passed into the DepthConcat function as well.
 From there, it is passed into another Inception module and the process repeats.

 **Note:** Depth when referring to two dimensional images refers to the color channel of the image.
-As images typically have three color channels (i.e. red, green, blue), an image would have a depth of 3.
+As images typically have three color channels (i.e., red, green, blue), an image would have a depth of 3.

 *Example:* A 200 pixel by 200 pixel full color spectrum image would be